cloudsolver/aws-saa/atoms/ECS.md

 	-   A serverless architecture : object uploaded to S3.
 S3 sends events to Event Bridge.
 Event Bridge runs ECS Task.
 	- Amazon Event Bridge can have a timer, that gets triggered.
 The trigger can start a task.

+#Q Which of the following sets of services are used in a typical AWS container stack?
+(a) ECR, ECS, EC2
+(b) ECS, EMR, EC2
+(c) Fargate, ECS, S3
+(d) ECR, ECS, S3
+Answer: Eliminate S3 because it does nothing for containers.
+Next, eliminate EMR as it has nothing to do with containers.
+EC2 can be used as an ECS launch type with the appropriate ECS Agent and Task Role.

 #### References for ECS
 1. https://aws.amazon.com/ecs/faqs/